 Unlike cherry blossom which has no scent, plum blossom has a sweet aroma reminiscent of wine

 Planted with a rich array of trees and flowers the Shosei-en is a colorful garden in all seasons.
 Particularly notable are the spring cherry blossoms, purple wisteria in May, and maple leaves in the autumn.
-Even in February, visitors are delighted by the flowering plum orchard.
-These twenty trees with red and white flowers continue to bloom into mid March.
+From January into March, visitors are delighted by the flowering plum orchard and its red and white flowers.

 The Shosei-en Garden Location Map

-The entrance to Shosei-en is a 12 minute walk from Kyoto Station on Ainomachi Street.
+The West Gate is the only entrance and exit for Shosei-en, and visitors should go to the reception desk inside the gate before entering the garden.
+The entrance to Shosei-en is about 10 minutes on foot from JR Kyoto Station on Ainomachi Street.
 To find it go north on Karasuma Street passing Kyoto Tower and the Yodobashi department store on your left.
 When you get to the intersection with Shichijo Street turn right.
 Ainomachi Street is the third street on your left running north from Shichijo.

 Opening Hours: